Internal Investigations Consulting

 A retainer is generally not needed for HR On-Call or our consulting services; however, for some of the more complex investigations, a retainer of $2,500 will be needed to begin the engagement.
 For intermittent consulting, on an as-needed basis to simply consult on employee relations’ issues and to seek our guidance and expertise on how to handle issues as they arise, the HR On-Call service is a perfect fit.
 A retainer is not required, and at the end at the end of each month, an invoice is sent for whatever consulting time was provided in the preceding month.

 Step 4: Investigations: Identifying if External Investigators will be Needed

-In addition to providing consulting on internal HR investigations, we can also provide you with trained investigators–who will conduct an independent, unbiased investigation for you.
+In addition to providing consulting on internal HR investigations, we can also provide you with trained investigators who will conduct an independent, unbiased investigation for you.
 Our investigators are all seasoned professionals and come from a variety of career backgrounds.
-Some of our investigators have worked as HR consultants and attorneys, and others have more asset protection and corporate security backgrounds, to investigate cases involving workers’ comp fraud, conflict of interest, and theft cases.
-Some of our investigators have been conducting investigations for more than 30 years.
+Some of our investigators have worked as HR consultants and attorneys, and others have more asset protection and corporate security backgrounds to investigate cases involving workers’ comp fraud, conflict of interest, and theft cases.
+All of our investigators have been conducting investigations for more than 30 years.